joannakl/cs102/projects/project2.markdown

 exception message as a way of handling an exception.
 These messages are rarely readable to the ordinary user and make it seem like the program crashed in response to the exception.

-You may implement other methods in this class to modularize the design.
+You may (and probably should) implement other methods in this class to modularize the design.

 </div> </div></div>